Dear Boards of Directors and Chief Executive Officers:

 Expanding into underserved areas can also help diversify membership and increase a credit union’s lending opportunities.
 Adding an underserved area to a federal credit union’s field of membership does not change the nature of a credit union’s charter.
 A multiple common bond federal credit union may add additional groups under the NCUA’s multiple common bond expansion options after being approved to expand service to an underserved area.

-The NCUA’s Chartering and Field of Membership Manual (opens new window) describes how a federal credit union can apply for approval to provide service to an underserved community.
+The NCUA’s Chartering and Field of Membership Manual (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) describes how a federal credit union can apply for approval to provide service to an underserved community.
 The process includes developing and submitting a business plan that specifies how the credit union will serve an underserved community.
 To encourage credit union expansion in underserved areas, the NCUA has created detailed guidance on how to create a business plan, and a pro forma financial statement template.

 The underserved area expansion option for multiple common bond federal charters has enabled millions of consumers to gain access to affordable financial services.
 In view of the challenging environment we are all facing due to the pandemic, it is more important than ever to continue making credit union access available to the greatest extent possible.